Tornado Druid Endgame Build Guide

 Snake Spirit: Calm Before the Storm

-Bond with the Snake Spirit and activate Overload.
+Bond with the Eagle Spirit and activate Avian Wrath

 Learn more details and how to unlock this system in our full Druid Class Overview.